Tracing starch digestion

-Relating microbial species to physiological processes like resistant starch fermentation in complex ecosystems like the colon is a major task in nutritional sciences in the context of health and disease (Venema et al., 2010; Egert et al., 2018; Herrmann et al., 2018).
-The occurrence of colon cancer is increasing in both man and women and an important cause of death in the western society.
+Relating microbial species to physiological processes like resistant starch fermentation in complex ecosystems as the colon, is a major task in nutritional sciences in the context of health and disease (Egert et al., 2018; Herrmann et al., 2018).
+The occurrence of colon cancer is an important cause of death in the western society and increasing in both man and women.
 Starch metabolites are thought to play an essential role in the prevention of colon cancer and obesity (Venema et al., 2010).
-The potential beneficial effects of starch in the diet probably depend on its digestion and fermentation characteristics (Topping et al., 2003; Conlon & Bird, 2015).
+The potential beneficial effects of dietary starch probably depend on its digestion and fermentation characteristics (Conlon & Bird, 2015).
 Part of the starch, the resistant starch (RS), escapes from digestion and is fermented in the large intestine into short chain fatty acids (SCFA’s) like acetate, propionate, and butyrate.
 A high rate of SCFA production, especially butyrate, is associated with health promoting activities in the colon.
 RS may cause these prebiotic effects in the colon by stimulating the growth of specific probiotic bacteria like Bacteroides sp.
 (Fig. 1).
+Besides the RS fraction as an important regulator of digestion, simultaneous uptake of dietary fat also affects starch digestibility (Azzout-Marniche et al., 2019) and is therefore important for obesity research.

 Figure 1.
 Bacteroides sp, a (probiotic) bacterium in human intestines (https://alchetron.com).